Freight Shipping from Akron to Tacoma

 How much does it cost to ship freight from Akron to Tacoma?

-Full truckload (FTL) rates from Akron, OH to Tacoma, WA currently range from $5,725-$7,057 for a standard dry van load over the 2,663-mile route.
+Full truckload (FTL) rates from Akron, OH to Tacoma, WA currently range $5,725-$7,057 (roughly $2.17-$2.66 per mile over 2,663 miles).
 LTL shipments typically cost $1,665-$2,664 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Tacoma?